jhlee0222/jhlee0222.github.io/README.md

 ## About me
 Hello, I'm Jonghan Lee, a passionate and driven individual with a keen interest in software engineering.

-I'm now the undergraduate student of Sungkyunkwan University.
+I work on high levels of code quality and continuous refactoring.
+I have excelled in my coursework, consistently achieving outstanding grades in subjects such as algorithms and data structures.
+I'm now developing a strong foundation in software engineering principles and practices.

-I work on high levels of code quality and continuous refactoring
+I am currently studying at the prestigious Sungkyunkwan University for a degree in Software Engineering.

 ## Skills
 * Skills: Algorithm